sbaio/Restricted-Boltzmann-Machine/README.md

 * Numpy
 In order to use the tensorflow implementation
 * Tensorflow
-* install yadlt through pip, and need to update some tensorflow methods in the implementation since these methods have been deprecated
+* install yadlt through pip
+* copy the three files:
+- Code/RBM_yadlt/command_line/FilesToCopyInInstalledYADLT/* in the corresponding paths in the installed package yadlt

 ## How to Run